 - Oral Correction

 - Teacher-student conference

+- Loss of classroom privileges or recess time

 - Parent contact: Note or telephone call to parent

 - Detention after school

 - Other appropriate in-class disciplinary actions

 - Removal of classroom computer privileges

 Procedure for Level I:

 - 1. Any staff member who observes a student violating classroom rules may correct the student(s). - 2.
 A record of the offenses and disciplinary actions will be maintained in the behavioral portal on Renweb and parents will be notified via email. - 3.
 The teacher should discuss the misbehavior with the parent, an administrator, or support personnel. - 4.
 Level I behavior violations and Discipline Options/Responses are not limited to those provided.
 Serious or repeated violations may result in a severe response or referral to Level II.